« ♥ Previous post | Next post ♥ »

 Experts say: “You may or may not lose weight on the Ornish Diet,” not a touchdown 🙁

-We read this book by Dr. Dean Ornish “The Spectrum: A Scientifically Proven Program to Feel Better, Live Longer, Lose Weight, and Gain Health“, definitively interesting read.
+We read this book by Dr. Dean Ornish, “The Spectrum: A Scientifically Proven Program to Feel Better, Live Longer, Lose Weight, and Gain Health“, a definitively interesting read.

 Leave a Reply